heyoka/faxe-docs/docs/nodes/state_change.md

 When the lambda expression generates an error during evaluation, the current point is discarded and does not affect any calculations.

+_Note that while state-count is 1, state-duration will be 0, if there is exactly 1 data-point within the state-window._

 Example
 -------